 Background We characterized and compared the outcomes of subgroups of COVID-19 individuals with and without cancer diagnosis, and identified potential prognostic factors for mortality and severe illness in each cohort.

-Methods We analyzed a de-identified Electronic Health Records (EHR) data on individuals with or without cancer diagnosis, with confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection from the US Optum® Covid-19 EHR dataset with records dating back from January 1st, 2007.
-This EHR dataset contains information about baseline clinical condition, medication, cancer diagnosis and treatment, and COVID-19 disease status.
-The primary endpoint was all-cause mortality within 30 days of diagnosis of COVID-19.
+Methods We analyzed a de-identified Optum® Covid-19 Electronic Health Records (EHR) data on individuals with or without cancer diagnosis, and with or without confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection.
+This EHR dataset contains information about baseline clinical condition, medication, procedure, cancer diagnosis and treatment, with records dating back to January 1st, 2007.
+The primary endpoint of our analysis was all-cause mortality within 30 days of diagnosis of COVID-19.
 In both cancer and non-cancer subgroups, we assessed the association between the outcome and potential prognostic variables using Cox regression analysis.
 The secondary endpoint was a composite variable for COVID-19 severity consisting of mortality, severe illness requiring admission to hospital, admission to an intensive care unit (ICU), and mechanical ventilation.
 We assessed the association between severity and potential prognostic variables using logistic and multinomial regression analysis.
 We further performed matching of COVID-19 individuals with cancer diagnosis to those without cancer diagnosis on the variables of age, gender, race and ethnicity, region, and the numbers of established and possible comorbidities.
 After matching, effects of cancer on COVID-19 outcomes were analyzed using Cox regression and logistic regression.

 Findings Of the 598,817 COVID-19 positive individuals in the 3.8 million Optum® dataset, 546,418 met inclusion criteria for our analysis.
 Among them, 31,880 had cancer diagnosis (median age, 67 years; interquartile range [IQR]: 57-77, male: 45.5%), and 514,538 did not (median age, 48 years; IQR: 33-61, male: 43.8%).
 Among individuals with cancer diagnosis, 85.3% had a solid tumor, 13.7% had hematologic malignancy, and 19.1% had survived for more than 5 years.
 Compared to individuals without cancer diagnosis, those with cancer diagnosis were older, more likely to be white, had more comorbidities, and were more likely to have recent surgery.
 They also had poorer outcomes in all aspects: 30-day mortality rate (6.4% vs 2.1%), admission to hospital (36.1% vs 16.7%), admission to ICU (6.6% vs 3.0%), and need for mechanical ventilation (3.3% vs 1.6%).
 Older age, male, non-Hispanic black, higher number of comorbidities, and recent surgery were risk factors for both mortality and other severe outcomes.
 For individuals with cancer diagnosis, having hematologic malignancy or having recent chemotherapy or radiation therapy were risk factors for mortality and severe outcomes as well.
 However, after matching on the common risk factors, the difference of outcomes between the two subgroups significantly decreased: 30-day mortality rate (6.5% vs 6.2%), admission to hospital (36.0% vs 31.3%), admission to ICU (6.6% vs 6.5%), and need for mechanical ventilation (3.3% vs 3.6%).
 The effect of cancer on mortality are not significant (hazard ratio [HR]: 1.02, 95% 0.96-1.08, p=0.582).
-The effect of cancer diagnosis on combined severity is significant but with a smaller effect (odds ratio [OR]: 1.23, 95% 1.18-1.27. p<0.0001).
+The effect of cancer diagnosis on combined severity is significant but with a smaller effect (odds ratio [OR]: 1.23, 95% 1.18-1.27, p<0.0001).

-Interpretation Cancer survivors had higher 30-day all-cause mortality and poorer outcomes after getting COVID-19 compared to individuals without a cancer diagnosis.
+Interpretation Cancer survivors had higher 30-day all-cause mortality and poorer outcomes after getting COVID-19 compared to individuals without cancer diagnosis.
 However, the differences were mainly due to the older age and more comorbidities in individuals with cancer diagnosis instead of cancer itself.

 INTRODUCTION